hotspoons/retropie-container/README.md

  - **roms_folder** : This should correspond to a path on the host where ROMs are organized by system, for use by RetroPie.
  - **bios_folder** : This should correspond to a path on the host where BIOS images are stored
  - **config_folder** : This is where persistent storage for all RetroPie configuration is stored on the host system
- - **media_root** : An optional volume to mount in the container; omit this argument from the script below if not used.
-My use case is that all of my emulator assets are stored in an NFS share mounted on /media/import/media on the host, then symlinked from a central folder on the mount.
-Using this volume makes resolving the links possible.
-     - In my configuration, the **roms_folder** volume is /media/import/media/emulators/retropie_links/roms on the host system.
-The
-RetroPie *arcade* folder **retropie_links/roms/arcade** is a symlink to another folder on this volume like so:
-         - **/media/import/media/emulators/retropie_links/roms/arcade -> /media/import/media/emulators/MAME2003_Reference_Set_MAME0.78_ROMs_CHDs_Samples**
  - **container_name** : If using the stock image, leave as is; if you customized your image, use your local container tag

 ```bash